microsoft/azure-api-management-monetization/documentation/how-to-think-about-monetization.md

-# How to think about monetization with Azure API Management
+# How to think about monetization

 Modern web APIs underpin the digital economy.
 They *generate revenue* by providing a company's *intellectual property* (IP) to *3rd parties*.